xkisxk/tp/docs/UserGuide.md

 Begin your flashcard journey with `add`.
 Adds a flashcard with the given front and back to the current deck.

-> ❗ You cannot add a flashcard if the content on its front matches the front of an existing flashcard anywhere in the app character-for-character.
+> ❗ You cannot add a flashcard if the content on its front matches the front of an existing flashcard anywhere in the
+> app character-for-character.
+>
+> ❗ Everything between and after the first instance of /f and /b is treated as a string.

 Format: `add /f <word/phrase on front of flashcard> /b <word/phrase on back of flashcard>`